Maize for Silage Hybrid Performance Comparison Disclaimer

 Milk Profit Advantage = Milksolids Yield Advantage/ha x Milk Payout

 Milksolids Yield Advantage/ha = Silage Yield Advantage (kgDM/ha) x 100 g Milksolids per kgDM fed

-Milk Payout is based on an expected milksolids payout of $4.25/kg as projected by industry commentators.
+Milk Payout is based on an expected milksolids payout of $7.00/kg based on industry reports available on 10th May 2010.

 * For more details on the cost of production for 2021/2022 click here